AlexandruBurlacu/alexandruburlacu.github.io/_posts/2023-01-12-mlops-for-independent-research.md

 <!-- I don't know about you, but to me HCL (Hashicorp Configuration Language) looks a bit like JSON and Protobuf had a baby. -->

-Once the infrastructure provisioning part is done, the `local-exec` provisioner is triggered, which is responsible for running the Ansible playbook and configuring each provisioned VMs.
+Once the infrastructure provisioning part is done, the `local-exec` provisioner is triggered, which is responsible for running the Ansible playbook and configuring each provisioned VM.
 It installs drivers, sets env vars, and launches MLFlow or Jupyterlab as background processes.
 See an example Ansible playbook below.

 ```yaml
 ---